orangespaceman/folio/src/_posts/labs/2025-04-12-pi-radio-streamer.md

 It shows details of the current track that’s playing.

-This app it can also be used to start radio stations, such as BBC Radio 6 Music or FIP.
+This app can also be used to start radio stations, such as BBC Radio 6 Music or FIP.

 Full setup instructions are on GitHub.